 Victim advocates are professionals trained to support victims of crime, including IPV.
 Advocates typically offer victims information, emotional support, assistance locating resources, and help with paperwork.
 They may also staff crisis hotlines, run support groups, or provide counseling.
 Victim advocates are also called victim service providers, victim/witness coordinators, or victim/witness specialists.

-The victim advocate requires excellent communication skills, and training for general and specific advocacy, problem solving, conflict management, negotiation, crisis intervention, and documentation.
+The victim advocate requires excellent communication skills and training for general and specific advocacy, problem-solving, conflict management, negotiation, crisis intervention, and documentation.
 Although many of the former competencies are generally shared by talented security professionals, general and specific advocacy training is not.
 In sum, the victim of abuse is an altogether unique and atypical class of protectee.

 A respected colleague recently said to me, and I paraphrase, “I don’t do advocacy.
 I simply take the referral from a victim advocate, and I provide security.”
 Unfortunately, his view is not an uncommon misconception.
 However, the invented partition between security and advocacy when serving victims of abuse is illusory.
 Below, we examine just one of the numerous instances where the security and advocacy continuums become hopelessly entangled.

-A referral from a victim advocate at a woman’s shelter is received.
-A competent professional is obligated to perform a threat assessment at minimum.
+A referral from a victim advocate at a women’s shelter is received.
+A competent professional is obligated to perform a threat assessment at a minimum.
 An assessment necessarily requires an interview with the victim.
 In addition to the social, medical, and legal complexities you may face, an IPV victim’s recent history may include acts of violence, mental abuse, financial abuse, child abuse, and sometimes forced sex.
 Unsurprisingly, the interview itself will likely cause some distress to the victim, and may even trigger acute symptoms of PTSD.